vedderb/bldc/lispBM/README.md

 (encoder-abi-state)
 ```

-Returns the internal state of the ABI encoder.
+Returns the driver state of the ABI encoder.
 Can be used to determine how many counts the encoder has or if the error rate is unreasonably high, indicating that the signal is noisy.

 The following list is returned